Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Cross_lingual_embedding/2020-06-16-Massively_Multilingual_Sentence_Embeddings_or_Zero-Shot_Cross-Lingual_Transfer_and_Beyond.md

 ---

 This is a brief summary of paper for me to study and arrange for [Massively Multilingual Sentence Embeddings for Zero-Shot Cross-Lingual Transfer and Beyond.
-Artetxe and Schwenk.
-2019 ArXiv](https://arxiv.org/abs/1812.10464) I read and studied.
+Artetxe and Schwenk. arXiv 2019](https://arxiv.org/abs/1812.10464) I read and studied.
 {% include MathJax.html %}

 This paper propose sentence embedding by using a BiLSTM encoder sharing a large number of languages as follows: